hashicorp-forge/terraform-provider-enos/README.md

 used to pass the public_ip_address to other Terraform resources that are creating security groups or managing firewalls.

-The following describes the enos_file schema:
+The following describes the enos_environment schema:

 |key|description|
 |-|-|